tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-model-operationlistresult.md

 ---
 # OperationListResult

-Result of the request to list ServiceFabric operations.
-It contains a list of operations and a URL link to get the next set of results.
+Describes the result of the request to list Service Fabric operations.

 ## Properties
 | Name | Type | Required |